Australia unveils budget cuts to spur Central Bank

 “While global headwinds, a high dollar and changing consumer behaviour are weighing on some sectors, the Australian economy is expected to outperform every major advanced economy this year and next.”

-There are fears amongst commentators that the new budget cuts will add unnecessary pressure on the economy by taking out of circulation just as the mining boom subsides.
+There are fears amongst commentators that the new budget cuts will add unnecessary pressure on the economy by taking money out of circulation just as the mining boom subsides.
 More pressure could result on the Reserve Bank of Australia lowering interest rates aggressively, harming the dollar, which continues to trade in record highs.

 Swan has revealed a number of potential cuts, including a reduction in private healthcare rebates, limiting the budget for training programmes and lower ‘baby bonus' payments – a type of financial aid for parents of newborns or newly adopted children.